angienic/My_Portfolio/README.md

 - Built robust models by optimizing linear and random forest regressors using GridSearch CV.

 ##### What the data showed:
-fluctuations in soymeal prices explained almost 20% of the variance in deforestation risk, illustrating the dynamic nature of incentives for deforestation despite international agreements and policy advances.
+Fluctuations in soymeal prices explained almost 20% of the variance in deforestation risk, illustrating the dynamic nature of incentives for deforestation despite international agreements and policy advances.

 #### 3. Forecasting deforestation rates

 - Used Facebook Prophet time series analysis to predict soy meal prices in the short term range.

 ##### What the analysis revealed:
-Based on the period studied, deforestation is forecasted to continue in the near future, partially in response to increasing soy prices.
+Based on the period I looked at, deforestation is forecasted to continue in the near future, partially in response to increasing soy prices.
 Time series predictions would benefit from a more accurate selection of lag-time.